splunk/public-o11y-docs/apm/profiling/profiling-troubleshooting.rst

 .. _profiling-ui-not-visible:

-AlwaysOn Profiling is not accessible in Observability Cloud
+AlwaysOn Profiling is not accessible in Splunk Observability Cloud
 ============================================================

-If you're sending profiling data to Observability Cloud but can't see AlwaysOn Profiling in Splunk APM, your organization might be lacking the profiler entitlement.
+If you're sending profiling data to Splunk Observability Cloud but can't see AlwaysOn Profiling in Splunk APM, your organization might be lacking the profiler entitlement.

 AlwaysOn Profiling is activated for all host-based subscriptions.
 For TAPM-based subscriptions, AlwaysOn Profiling might be deactivated depending on the contract.